brucekimrok/AutoParking/README.md

 # AutoParking
 AutoParking using RaspberryPi

-All Sourcecodes for this project is in Dev branch.
+All Sourcecodes, report, and materials for this project are in Dev branch.